tribixbite/awesome/README.md

 *   [9001/copyparty](https://github.com/9001/copyparty) - Portable file server with accelerated resumable uploads, dedup, WebDAV, FTP, TFTP, zeroconf, media indexer, thumbnails++ all in one file, no deps
 *   [tinyfish-io/agentql](https://github.com/tinyfish-io/agentql) - AgentQL is a suite of tools for connecting your AI to the web.
 Featuring a query language and Playwright integrations for interacting with elements and extracting data quickly, precisely, and at scale.
 Includes REST API, Python and JavaScript SDKs, browser debugger.
 *   [intruder-io/autoswagger](https://github.com/intruder-io/autoswagger) - Autoswagger by Intruder - detect API auth weaknesses
-*   [brennercruvinel/CCPlugins](https://github.com/brennercruvinel/CCPlugins) - Best curated Claude Code commands and automations that actually save time.
+*   [brennercruvinel/CCPlugins](https://github.com/brennercruvinel/CCPlugins) - Best Claude Code framework that actually save time.
 Built by a dev tired of typing "please act like a senior engineer" in every conversation.
 *   [GAIR-NLP/ASI-Arch](https://github.com/GAIR-NLP/ASI-Arch) - AlphaGo Moment for Model Architecture Discovery.
 *   [arjunguha/BigCodeBench-X](https://github.com/arjunguha/BigCodeBench-X) - A benchmark of programming tasks for LLMs that supports almost any programming language.
 *   [sapientinc/HRM](https://github.com/sapientinc/HRM) - Hierarchical Reasoning Model Official Release